scenerystack/community/docs/reference/api/phet-core/asyncLoader.md

 # asyncLoader

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/phet-core/blob/main/js/asyncLoader.ts](https://github.com/phetsims/phet-core/blob/main/js/asyncLoader.ts) for the most up-to-date information.

 ## Overview

 Singleton which keeps track of all async items currently loading, and doesn't proceed until all have been loaded.